MuratcanLaloglu/UNet-Segmentation-Model-Training/README.md

 ### Checkpoints

 The training process includes saving the model checkpoints with the best validation loss.
-The checkpoints are saved in the file \`v7_alpha_unet_checkpoint.pth.tar\`.
+The checkpoints are saved in the file \`checkpoint.pth.tar\`.

 ## Model Architecture